MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_windows_10.md

 > You must install critical updates for Windows Containers to work.
 > To check your OS version, run `winver.exe`, and compare the version shown to [Windows 10 update history](https://support.microsoft.com/en-us/help/12387/windows-10-update-history).
-> Make sure you have 14393.222 or a later version.
-If you don't upgrade to the latest version, your computer may not boot because of an issue between Hyper-V and Bitlocker.
+> Make sure you have 14393.222 or later before continuing.

 ## 1. Install Container Feature